karthikeya03/Leaf-analyzer/README.md

 - No features or functionality lost — same JSON output, same UI behavior

 This is now the default behavior in `app.py`.

+### What I Did to Make It Work in Less Than 3 Seconds
+1. Created a one-time script `generate_translations.py` that translates **all 38 diseases + all texts** into 5 languages and saves everything into `translations_cache.json`.
+2. Updated `app.py` to load translations directly from this cache file instead of calling Google Translate every time.
+3. Removed the old slow on-demand translation functions.

+Now the app no longer makes any Google Translate calls during prediction — it just reads the pre-saved translations.
+This is the permanent long-term fix.

 ---
 ## Project Structure